baijinshuo/Traffic-Simulation-System/README.md

 # Traffic-Simulation-System
+Create transport network, stored the undirected graph in a adjacent graph.
-Create transport network, find the best routine for users based on Dijkstra Algorithm.
+Try to find the best routine(shortest distance, least cost) for users based on Dijkstra Algorithm.